kmos/janusb/README.md

 To Install
 ----------

-Once you have installed all the dependencies and , get the code:
+Once you have installed all the dependencies and janus-gateway (https://github.com/meetecho/janus-gateway/), get the code:

         git clone https://github.com/kmos/janusb
         cd janusb